interledger/rfcs/0019-glossary/0019-glossary.md

 ## Source (transfer, ledger, amount)
 The transfer/ledger/amount directly adjacent to the sender.

+## Streaming Payment
+An ongoing payment where small amounts of money are sent over time to pay for some ongoing service or rent.
+For instance, a user might pay for a streaming video with a streaming payment.
+Or a tenant may pay rent as a streaming payment.

+The amount sent in each iteration and the interval between iterations are inversely proportional.
+When the interval is long, e.g. a month, this would usually be called a subscription or recurring payment.
+The term "streaming payment" is commonly reserved for cases where the interval is short, from one second up to about a day.

 ## Transaction
 See [Payment](#payment).
 Use of the term 'transaction' is discouraged, due to possible confusion